a-x-/babel-plugin-transform-import-css/README.md

 # Use Cases

-The only use case of this plugin is to be able to bundle CSS styles with your JS components.
+The only use case of this plugin is to be able to bundle css styles with your js components.
 It is good for portability.